z-montgomery/Zach.Montgomery.Academic/content/project/pagan/pagan.md

 date= 2018-12-27T00:00:00

 #Project summary to display on homepage.
-summary= "An example of using the in-built project page."
+summary= "Multiyear ethnographic fieldwork in the Midwest region of America."

 #Tags: can be used for filtering projects.
 #Example: tags = ["machine-learning", "deep-learning"]